ctyeong/DAVIS-Ag/README.md

 > *"DAVIS-Ag: A Synthetic Plant Dataset for Developing Domain-Inspired Active Vision in Agricultural Robots"*.
 Taeyeong Choi, Dario Guevara, Grisha Bandodkar, Zifei Cheng, Chonghan Wang, Brian N. Bailey, Mason Earles, and Xin Liu. [\[arXiv:2303.05764\]](https://arxiv.org/pdf/2303.05764.pdf).

 For research in active vision in Agricultural scenarios, DAVIS-Ag presents >502K RGB images with useful labels from  632 realistically synthesized plant environments.
-In particular, to simulate an embodied agent that can move without any complicated pipeline (e.g., gaming engines, ROS, etc.), viewpoints for images were sampled from densely distributed locations while each viewpoint is also linked with others if *reachable* by an execution of action.
+In particular, you can simulate an embodied agent that can move without any complicated components (e.g., gaming engines, ROS, etc.) because viewpoints for imaging were sampled from densely distributed locations while each viewpoint is also linked with others if *reachable* by an execution of action.

 Pixel-wise segmentations and bounding boxes of fruits are available with unique "instance" ID's for studies on instance-level fruit detection/coverage.
 Global poses of cameras are also provided for development of vision-based navigation/localization.
 More details are described below.